Skip to main content

 The Sacred Bath and Anabasara: the Sacred Isolation

-It is believed that the divine idols are down with fever after the sacred Sahasra dhara Snana with 108 Kalash of water.
+The divine idols will be down with fever after the sacred Sahasra dhara Snana with 108 Kalash of water.
 Hence they are kept in sacred isolation for a 15-day period in a Quarantine Room called Anasara Ghar.
-This period of recovery from the induced fever known as Anabasara (Anavasara).
+This period of recovery from the induced fever is known as Anabasara (Anavasara).

 During the 15-day Anasara period, a series of rituals take place in secrecy by the Daitapatis.
 As a part of the rituals, the wooden idols are repainted with 100 % natural colours.
 Finally the round eyes of the deities are painted meticulously.

-After the painting, the deities appear with a new youthful look for Nabajoubana Darshan.
+After the painting, the deities appear with a new youthful look for Nabajoubana Darshan and Netrotsav.

 Nabajoubana Darshan and Netrotsav

-Wed 15th July 2026: A day before Rath Yatra, the temple gates reopen for Nabajoubana Darshan and Netrotsav.
-After complete recovery from divine fever, the eagerly awaiting devotees get into ecstacy and Cosmic bliss on having the Divine Darshan of the rejuvenated deities with a youth look.
-The experience of having the very first glance of Nabajoubana darshan of Sri Jagannath is beyond description.
+Wednesday 15th July 2026: A day before Rath Yatra, the temple gates reopen for Nabajoubana Darshan and Netrotsav.
+The eagerly awaiting devotees get into ecstacy on having the Divine Darshan of the rejuvenated deities with a youthful look.

 Sri Gundicha Yatra: The Main Procession of the Raths

-Thurs 16th July 2026: Sri Gundicha Yatra is the main procession on the Bada Dando (Grand Road).
-On the main festive day of Rath Yatra, the entire town of Puri reverberates with heavy rhythmic beat of gongs and cymbals as the Pahandi begins.
-Pahandi is the ceremonial procession in which the deities are swung forward by the Pandas, out of the temple.
-And then these idols are placed on the designated Raths.
+Thursday 16th July 2026: Sri Gundicha Yatra is the main procession on the Bada Dando (Grand Road).
+On Rath Yatra day, the entire town of Puri reverberates with heavy rhythmic beats of gongs and cymbals when the Pahandi begins.
+Pahandi is the ceremonial procession in which the deities are swung forward by the Pandas, out of the temple and placed on the designated Raths.

 Thousands of hands grasp the thick coir ropes to begin the chariot pulling down the 3 Km stretch of Bada Dando.
-And the massive Raths are pulled by the devotees till Gundicha Temple, where they reside comfortably for the next seven days.
-This is believed to be the Sabara tribe's place to whom Jagannath originally belonged.
+The massive Raths are pulled by the devotees till Gundicha Temple, where they reside comfortably for the next seven days.
+Gundicha temple is believed to be the Sabara tribe's place to whom Jagannath originally belonged.
 They used to worship Jagannath as Neela Madhabav.

 Bahuda Yatra: The Return Journey

 Friday 24th July: After a short peaceful stay with the Sabaras at Gundicha temple, the divine return procession or the Bahuda Yatra begins.
-The deities are boarded onto their respective towering chariots are are back to their main Sri Jagannath temple.
+The deities are boarded onto their respective chariots and are drawn back to Sri Jagannath temple.

 Suna Besho: The festival celebrations culminate with Suna Besho, the golden attire to the deities the following day.